PersiaML/tutorials/src/data-processing/index.md

 **Process the Fix length ID-Type-Feature**

-Almost all public recommendation dataset concat multiple id_type_features in one `numpy.array`.For each on of id_type_feature it have one id for each sample.Below code help you understand how to process such kind of dataset and add the id_type_feature into `PersiaBatch`.
+Almost all public recommendation dataset concat multiple id_type_features in one `numpy.array`.For each on of id_type_feature it have one ID for each sample.Below code help you understand how to process such kind of dataset and add the id_type_feature into `PersiaBatch`.

 ```python
 import numpy as np